AstarNetwork/e2e-tests/README.md

 Run one test only:
 `yarn test ./tests/xcm-transfer/kusama-relay.test.ts`

-Or you can just use a keywork since it is using vitest and use regex to find tests:
+Or you can just use a keyword since it is using vitest and use regex to find tests:
 `yarn test xcm`

 ## Check compatibility with upcoming runtime